pellucida/tabutils/README.md

 The handling of embedded tabs by **entab** is a hack at best.

-The output of the ncurses-5.9-14.20130511 **tabs** program on RHEL7 doesn't as expected or the same as on RHEL8 - specifically **tabs -8** which confused me greatly.
+The output of the ncurses-5.9-14.20130511 **tabs** program on RHEL7 doesn't appear as I expected nor was the same as the output from **tabs** on RHEL8 - specifically **tabs -8** which confused me greatly.

 ````
 tabs -8
 printf "12345678901234567890\n123\tX\tY\n"
 12345678901234567890
 123    X       Y
 ````

-A fresh terminal gives the expected
+A fresh terminal or *tput reset* gives the expected

 ````
 12345678901234567890
 123     X       Y
 ````

+Building ncurses-6.3 on RHEL7 has **tabs** produces the expected (correct) output.
 #### See Also

 1. [ Software tools in Pascal](https://openlibrary.org/books/OL4258115M/Software_tools_in_Pascal) pages 41 (detab) and 33 (entab)   [Software Tools in Pascal Source Code](https://github.com/jchenry/software-tools)